chhiara/Warp_V-Norm/README.md

 This script calculates the Warp V-Norm and the Warp V-Norm profile, as described in the paper xxxx.
-The objective is to quantify structural alterations between two analogous fiber bundles by computing diffeomorphic and rigid registration begween binar masks and mapping the resulting Warp V-Norm to the template bundle's skeleton profile.
+The objective is to quantify structural alterations between two analogous fiber bundles by computing diffeomorphic and rigid registration between binar masks and mapping the resulting Warp V-Norm to the template bundle's skeleton profile.

-It analyzes the structural differences between two fiber bundles assumed to be anatomically analogous.
-The script requires two NIfTI files representing the binary masks of these bundles (values 1 where the bundle exists, 0 otherwise) and a streamline file (.trk) representing the skeleton of the **template (fixed) bundle**.
+This metric measures the structural differences between two fiber bundles assumed to be anatomically analogous.
+For the computation two NIfTI files representing the binary masks of these bundles (values 1 where the bundle exists, 0 otherwise) and a streamline file (.trk) representing the skeleton of the **template (fixed) bundle** are required.

 All files should be already aligned in the same space with an affine transformation based on anatomical images.

-**Important Notes:**
-*  The skeleton provided should be defined along the trajectory of the **fixed** bundle.
-* All files should be already aligned in the same space with a transformation based on corresponding anatomical images.

 The Warp V-Norm profile is computed through the following steps: